 A report of 57 CF patients, many of whom were in their teens, who had liver transplants.
 Post-transplant survival was high and poor respiratory function was the main risk factor for early death; in the short-term, respiratory function significantly improved in most patients.
 Transplantation was considered to be the appropriate treatment for patients with advanced CF-related liver disease and preserved pulmonary function and an FEV1 over 50% predicted.Further general European experience of liver transplantation in people with CF confirming the good results since the first report of Mieles LA et al. (1989 above) [PubMed]

-Dr Deirdre Kelly (figure 12) is a consultant paediatric hepatologist at the Liver Unit of Birmingham Children’s Hospital and Reader in Paediatric Hepatology at the University of Birmingham.
-In 1989 she returned from the University of Nebraska to Birmingham UK in 1989 to set up a National Liver Unit to care for children with liver disease and undergoing liver transplantation.
+Prof. Deirdre Kelly (fig.26) is a consultant paediatric hepatologist at the Liver Unit of Birmingham Children’s Hospital and Reader in Paediatric Hepatology at the University of Birmingham.
+Deirdre is subsequently Professor of Paediatric Hepatology at the University of Birmingham, Consultant Paediatric Hepatologist and Founding Director of the Liver Unit for Birmingham Children’s Hospital NHS Foundation Trust.
+She set up the Liver Unit at Birmingham Children’s Hospital which provides a national and international service for children with liver failure and undergoing liver transplantation, transforming survival and outcome for these children.
+She runs an active research programme focusing on viral hepatitis in children, molecular genetics of inherited liver disease, quality and outcome of life following liver and/or intestinal transplantation.
 The Unit has been very successful and is one of the busiest paediatric liver transplant programmes with survival rates of over 90%.

 Mulheran M, Hyman-Taylor P, Tan KH, Lewis S, Stableforth D, Knox A, Smyth A. Absence of cochleotoxicity measured by standard and high-frequency pure tone audiometry in a trial of once- versus three-times-daily tobramycin in cystic fibrosis patients.
 Antimicrob Agents Ch 2006; 50:2293-9.
 [PubMed]